UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 If you've gotten this far, pour yourself an adult beverage, do your victory dance, and be proud of yourself!

 ![Loki RVIZ](loki_rviz.jpg)

 You now can start experimenting with writng your own scripts, or working with published tutorials to improve your mastery.
 Perhaps even work on some HBRC challenges.
 All Beta testers are encoraged to submit code changes and comments to the Github.
+We know a lot of work needs to be done on the code, particularly on the robot model.

+As a next step try running some ROS tutorials.
+I have had some success runing the programs from Patrick Goebel's ROS by Example E-book.
+I believe the Indigo code is still available via Github at PiRobot(SP?).

 Thanks for being a Beta Loki tester